Westminster Presbyterian Church

 Westminster's Little Pantry

+Our Little Pantry is located on Cook Street on the south side of Graham Elementary (near the main entrance of the school).
 To ensure it is visited regularly per week and kept clean and well-stocked, we are maintaining a signup list for checking on the pantry.
 Sign up below by clicking the link.
+Reimbursement is available for items purchased, and a supply of items is kept at the church.
+Sign up to stock Westminster's Little Pantry |

-Click here to view and complete the 2022 Steadfast Neighbor Matching Grant Guidelines and Application.
+Click here to view and complete the Steadfast Neighbor Matching Grant Guidelines and Application.

-Second Annual Steadfast Neighbor
+Fourth Annual Steadfast Neighbor

-Steadfast Neighbor Mission 2021
+Fourth Annual Steadfast Neighbor

 When Westminster’s Strategic Planning initiative began to take form in 2019, the committee chose the name Steadfast Neighbor Endeavor because it articulates what we believe about God and affirms our commitment to the neighborhood.
 Over the next ten years, Westminster plans to invest $450,000 in the neighborhood which is one-third of the total cost of our Site and Landscape Plan.